 A final examination is required in all classes.
-For full-term courses, final examinations will be given during the scheduled final examination period (finals week) at the end of each term.
-For short-term courses which end prior to finals week, the final examination will be given during the last class meeting.
-For short-term courses which end during the finals week period, the final examination will be given in accordance with the finals week schedule.
+For full-term day sections, final examinations will be given during the scheduled final examination period (finals week) at the end of each term.
+For full-term evening sections and short-term sections which end prior to finals week, the final examination will be given during the last class meeting.
+For short-term sections which end during the finals week period, the final examination will be given in accordance with the finals week schedule.